Book Now

 Overview

-9-Day Annapurna Circuit: Short Trek, Big Experience
+Introduction to Short Annapurna Circuit 9 Days: Short Trek, Big Experience

-Annapurna circuit trail is renowned for its length, often spanning 18 days or more.
+Annapurna Circuit Trail is renowned for its length, often spanning 18 days or more.
 However, for those with time constraints, we've crafted a shorter itinerary that still captures the essence of this iconic trek.
 Our 9-day Annapurna Circuit trek voyage is designed to maximize your experience while ensuring your safety and comfort.

+Designed for fit trekkers with limited time, this short trek skips the longer, road-heavy sections of the classic circuit and dives straight into the mountains.
+With proper acclimatization, expert guidance, and smart pacing, it delivers the essence of the full Annapurna Circuit in a streamlined adventure.
 Walking past lush rhododendrons, oak, pine, fir, and bamboo forests, you will enjoy the most dramatic mountain panorama.
 Trekking from one valley to another, you will spend eight nights in some of the most picturesque villages and come across stunning waterfalls and cold streams.

 Highlights of Short Annapurna Circuit Trek: 9 Days